DocumentationAPI Reference

 GET https://api.sandbox.withreach.com/v2.2/getRates?merchantId=yourMerchantId

-If your merchant account is configured for spot rates, then the response to getRates will include only a Currency code and an indicated Rate.
+If you configured your merchant account for spot rates, then the response to getRates will include only a Currency code and an indicated Rate.

 Response Example